 If you live in an EU country or Switzerland, you may also be eligible to apply for an S1 form once you begin to draw a UK State Pension.

 You will not be covered for healthcare paid for by the UK if you're going to live permanently outside the EU and Switzerland.

 If you're a worker temporarily posted by a UK company to an EU country, Norway, Iceland, Liechtenstein or Switzerland, you may be entitled to health cover funded by the UK in the country you're posted to.

 You can find out more from HM Revenue and Customs (HMRC):

-But if you receive a pension from the country in which you now live and your UK pension, that country will be responsible for your healthcare and an S1 will not be applicable.
+If you receive both a pension from the country you now live in and your UK State Pension, you cannot get an S1 form.
+This is because the country you live in will be responsible for your healthcare.

-If you receive your UK pension as well as a pension from an EU member state, but are now living in a different EU state, the country to which you paid contributions toward your pension for the longest period becomes responsible for your healthcare.
+If you receive your UK State Pension as well as a pension from an EU member state, but are now living in a different EU state, the country to which you paid contributions toward your pension for the longest period becomes responsible for your healthcare.

 Once issued, register the S1 form with the relevant authority in your country of residence.